kitnil/awesome/README.md

 - [parinfer-rust](https://github.com/eraserhd/parinfer-rust) - A Rust port of parinfer.
 - [quote](https://github.com/dtolnay/quote) - Rust quasi-quoting
 - [MeiliSearch](https://github.com/meilisearch/MeiliSearch) - Powerful, fast, and an easy to use search engine
-- [engine](https://github.com/Qovery/engine) - Deploy your apps on any Cloud providers in just a few seconds
+- [engine](https://github.com/Qovery/engine) - Deploy your apps on any Cloud provider in just a few seconds
 - [nat](https://github.com/willdoescode/nat) - `ls` alternative with useful info and a splash of color 🎨
 - [diff-grep](https://github.com/keith/diff-grep) - Filter matching hunks in diffs
 - [rust-script](https://github.com/fornwall/rust-script) - Run Rust files and expressions as scripts without any setup or compilation step.